top of page

 Gregory speaks French and Mandarin.
 He has a First Class Honours Degree in Economics and a Masters Degree in Foreign Affairs and Trade.

-Gregory is the founder and Managing Director of Lyrebird Dreaming Pty Ltd. In 2023, he co-designed and wrote a Reconciliation Action Plan for the National Capital Authority; an Indigenous Employment Strategy and Indigenous Career Investment Program for Australia's Parliament House; and an Aboriginal Community Inclusion Strategy for the Cooks River Alliance.
-Gregory is currently conducting a review of the Board of SydWest Multicultural Services.
+Gregory is the founder and Managing Director of Lyrebird Dreaming Pty Ltd. In 2023, he co-designed and wrote a Reconciliation Action Plan for the National Capital Authority and an Indigenous Employment Strategy and Indigenous Career Investment Program for Australia's Parliament House.
+He also developed an Aboriginal Community Inclusion Strategy for the Cooks River Alliance and conducted a review of the Board of SydWest Multicultural Services.

 Communications, media and social media